Gabrielle David: Professional

 On May 19, 2023, David signed a one-year contract with the Boston Pride of the Premier Hockey Federation (PHF).
 The PHF ceased operations on June 29, 2023, as a result she never played a game for the Pride.

 On September 18, 2023, David was drafted in the ninth round, 54th overall, by PWHL Montreal.
 On December 11, 2023, she signed a one-year contract with Montreal.
 During the 2023–24 season, she recorded two goals and four assists in 23 games.
 Following pre-season training camp, she was named to the reserve list for the 2024–25 season.

+During the 2025–26 season she played for SDE Hockey of the SDHL.
+She recorded 19 goals and 23 assists in 35 games.
+She led the team in scoring and tied for second in the league with 42 points.
+During the playoffs she added six goals and three assists in eight games.
+On March 22, 2026, she signed with the Seattle Torrent of the PWHL for the remainder of the 2025–26 season, after placing Mikyla Grant-Mentis on the long-term injured reserve list.
+She finished the season with one goal and one assist in nine games.
+On June 20, 2026, she signed a two-year contract extension with the Torrent.